Frequently Asked Questions

 Many teens come to us in a great deal of pain and misery.
 They’re overwhelmed, hopeless, and barely staying afloat.
 We help ease their suffering, lead them back toward hope, and rediscover the joy of living.
 We give them strategies to regulate emotions, respond positively to conflict, and manage their self-defeating behaviors so they can build a life worth living—a life they enjoy, filled with things they love.

-In the words of our clinical director Dr. Lauren Kerwin, we give teens practical tools in the following four areas:
+We give teens practical tools in the following four areas:

 - Stress tolerance and management.
 We teach our teens how to handle the difficulties of life.